Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 In this lab, you will complete the following tasks:

+### Task 1 : Modifying the attribute and assigning a license for the user named *Johndoe*.

+In this task, you'll set the department attribute and assign a license to the user Johndoe.

+1. Choose the ODL user, then click on the property tab.
+Navigate to Job Information, click on Edit, and in the Department field, enter HR, then click Save.
+1. Back on user blade, Choose the **john doe** user, then click on the property tab.
+Navigate to Job Information, click on Edit, and in the Department field, enter Finance, then click Save.
+1. assigning licensse

 ## Task 1: Creating segments for Information Barriers

 In this task, you'll create organization segments for the **HR** and **Finance** departments.

+>**Note** Segmets is nothing but grouping of users

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com**